cinderella/bosh-example/README.md

 1. An AWS (Amazon Web Services) account.
 2. A CloudFoundry.com account.
 3. A vCloud Director org with credentials.
+4. A Mac or *nix computer with Ruby 1.9+ and rubygems 1.8+ installed.

 ## Overview ##